-I love these late summer days and the seasonal rituals that go with them.
+I love these late summer days.

 No matter how many decades it is since I left school, each September I still feel that sense of sadness that summer is ending, tinged with the anticipation of a new term.
 I may not need new shoes or feel the need to sharpen and organise the crayons in my pencil case, but it’s the start of the netball season*, there are classes to resume and new activities to take up while on the farm the ground is prepared and the seeds sown for next year’s harvest.

 There are so many simple pleasures to be had in September.

 Every day as I walk through the fields, I notice another change as we move closer to autumn.
 The colours of sun-bleached August are giving way to autumnal hues as brown earth replaces the wheat stubble and the hedges fill with orange, red and purple berries.

 I’d enjoy it even more if we had some rain.